malbanGit/Telengard/readme.txt

 You character status values are displayed, alnog with the current dungeon level and current hitpoints.

+Page 2: ENV
+Curent dungeon location, current room environment, current monster (+level).

-Page 2: VARS
+Page 3: VARS
 Additional variable information about your character, as Level, spell units, experience points and gold in the tavern.

-page 3: MODS
+page 4: MODS
 Things that influence your game success, in general your inventory, displayed are e.g. your Armor, Shield, Boots, Cloaks etc...

-page 4: Items
+page 5: Items
 Usable items are displayed here, as there are:
 Scroll of Rescue
 Potion of Healing